WLNO (FM): Z104

-Finally, Bonneville purchased the WXTR-FM/WZYQ combo, and, under program director Dale O'Brian, changed the format over to contemporary hit radio at 11 am on July 15, 1996, as "Z104" with the call letters WWZZ and WWVZ.
+Finally, Bonneville purchased the WXTR-FM/WZYQ combo, and, under program director Dale O'Brian, changed the format over to contemporary hit radio at 11 a.m. on July 15, 1996, as "Z104" with the call letters WWZZ and WWVZ.
 "Z104" was Washington, D.C.'s first Top 40 station since the flip of WAVA to Christian programming in 1992.
 The station was also known for its community efforts and donation drives for local charities.

 On October 1, 2001, due to new competition from WIHT (which had a full-market signal), Z104 switched to a modern adult contemporary format, playing music by the likes of Dave Matthews Band, Goo Goo Dolls and Third Eye Blind.
 The format proved an effective alternative to WIHT and to local stations WWDC (DC101) and WHFS (HFS 99.1), both of which specialized in hard rock.
-The simulcast also dropped the "Z104" name in favor of "More Music 104" and simply "104" for a while, before reverting to the "Z104" name on April 8, 2004, at 8:04 am.
+The simulcast also dropped the "Z104" name in favor of "More Music 104" and simply "104" for a while, before reverting to the "Z104" name on April 8, 2004, at 8:04 a.m.
 Furthermore, as a member of the Nationals Radio Network, it offered radio coverage of a large portion of the Washington Nationals games during the team's inaugural season in 2005.

 On January 4, 2006, at noon, WWZZ went off the air due to a multiple-station format change arranged by Bonneville International.
 One of the most popular stations in the Washington, D.C., area, all-news station WTOP, expanded its reach by adding 103.5 to its collection, though a new radio station, "Washington Post Radio", took over WTOP's previous frequencies on March 30, 2006.
 The previous occupant of 103.5, the classical music station WGMS, was moved to the Z104 frequencies.
 The final full song played on "Z104" was "Soul To Squeeze" by Red Hot Chili Peppers.
 The opening lyrics of "I Will Remember You" by Sarah McLachlan were then played, but the song was cut off by general manager Joel Oxley announcing the changes, thanking the staff and listeners, and, in a rare move, redirecting former listeners to competing stations in the area.